dotnet/maui/.github/PULL_REQUEST_TEMPLATE.md

 ### Description of Change ###

 Describe your changes here.

 ### Bugs Fixed ###

-- Provide links to bugs here
+- Related to issue #

+Provide links to issues here.
+Ensure that a GitHub issue was created for your feature or bug fix before sending PR.

 ### API Changes ###